World's cleanest airline revealed

-(CNN) — Ever wonder how clean the airline seat you're sitting in is?
+(CNN) — Ever wonder how clean the airline seat you're sitting in is as you travel?
 A new survey has dished the dirt on which carriers offer the most pristine experiences for fliers.

-The Japanese carrier claimed top spot ahead of Taiwan's EVA Air and South Korea's Asiana Airlines in a top 30 list dominated by Asian companies.
+The Japanese carrier claimed the top spot ahead of Taiwan's EVA Air and South Korea's Asiana Airlines in a top 30 list dominated by Asian companies.

 Passengers were asked to rate the standard and quality of aircraft cabins for a global survey conducted by UK-based aviation industry reviewer Skytrax.